 Suggestions for Internal Controls

-• Provide yourself and your unit with the opportunities to stay knowledgeable with university policies and regulations and within arenas essential to unit operations.
-Check up on training provided by different departments around the university.
+- Provide yourself and your unit with the opportunities to stay knowledgeable with university policies and regulations and for topics essential to unit operations.
+Seek training provided by different departments within the university.
 Refer to the section below titled University of Alaska Guidance.

-• Keep written procedures up to date and available to the whole unit.
+- Keep written procedures current and available to the whole unit.

-• Evaluate your unit’s risks and internal controls for balance continually.
-Ask Audit and Consulting Services for additional information or consulting.
+- Evaluate your unit’s risks and internal controls for balance periodically.
+Ask A&CS for additional information or consulting.

-• Do not let one employee have complete control of any process.
+- Do not let one employee have complete control of a process.

 Tools to Assist in Designing Internal Controls